 Further Description: Throughout your college and professional careers you will be called upon to express yourself and your ideas in written form.
-This course is designed to help you develop your reading, writing, and critical thinking skills that are necessary to communicate effectively.
+This course is designed to help you develop your reading, writing, and critical thinking skills that are necessary to communicate logically and effectively.
 Every reading and writing assignment, class activity, and lecture is carefully created with this goal in mind.
+Therefore, it is CRUCIAL that you approach all of the readings with an open mind as critical thinkers.
+The point of this class is to help students develop the intellectual independence essential to critical thinking, reading, and writing.
+This class will ask you to examine your own assumptions-to question cultural, politics, your own ethics, etc.- and, in doing so, allow you to grow as both a thinker and a writer.
+The theme for this class this semester is "Ethics."

-With the aforementioned intent and the English 1A Course Outline of Record as guides, note that we will be covering a large amount of reading, writing, and class participation.
+With the aforementioned intent and the English 3 Course Outline of Record as guides, note that we will be covering a large amount of reading, writing, and class participation.
 Be prepared.
 The suggested rubric for study time outside of class is as follows:

-High school level: 1 hour in class = 1 hour out of class studying

-College level: 1 hour in class = 2 hours out of class studying
+High school level: 1 hour in class = 1 hour out of class studying College level: 1 hour in class = 2 hours out of class studying